Security Data Works

 Phased migration roadmap and executive deck.

-A 6–18 month phased Gantt with named decision gates — the points where the migration commits or pauses based on measured progress.
+A 6–18 month phased Gantt with named decision gates.
+Each gate is a point where the migration commits or pauses based on measured progress.
 Each phase carries scope, dependencies, exit criteria, and a kill-switch condition that triggers a pause-and-reassess if the phase isn't producing the expected results.
 The executive deck is the eight-to-twelve-slide CISO-and-CFO consumable version of the full analysis.
 Both artifacts are designed to survive the procurement-and-board review process intact.

 What it costs you